 However, selecting the right unit for you and your applications can be a little tricky.

 Only serious studies and comparisons can reveal the variance in efficacy between brands and models.
-A genuine scientific approach involves plenty of hours, investment, and research into variables.
+A genuine scientific approach involves plenty of hours and research into variables.

 Most of us simply won’t do this.
 So, ultimately, we’re left with checking the reviews, taking a punt on a particular unit, and finding out for ourselves.

-The selection below may or may not be perfect for your specific application, location, and technique.
+The selection below may, or may not, be perfect for your specific location and technique.
 However, it will provide you with an excellent starting point.

-This is good kit.
+This is good fish finder kit.
 And used correctly, you can expect to find more of the fish you seek.
 Will you catch more?
 Well, that’s up to you.